la2050/archive/_projects/2014/la-for-youth.md

 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F20605%252Fdisplay%252FRallyinLA.jpg=c570x385
 project_video: ''
-CENTRAL LA: '1'
-EAST LA: '1'
-SOUTH LA: '1'
-SGV: ''
-SFV: ''
-SOUTH BAY: ''
-WESTSIDE: ''
-LA COUNTY: '1'
-OTHER: >-
-  The effort is County-wide, but with an emphasis on communities in most need (South LA and East LA)
 Which area(s) of LA does your project benefit?
 Other (elaborate): >- Over the course of the coming year, we will build on the established foundation to bring additional partners into the collaborative.
 While our